 The medical physicists are responsible for proper operational order of different imaging equipment, maintaining image quality, managing patient radiation dose, providing training/education to employees and discussing radiation issues with parents and providers.
 Because of their expertise on radiation issues, medical physicists can provide valuable guidance on “child-sizing” everyday procedures for technologists and nuclear medicine physicians who may be more habituated to an adult practice.
 They are central to ensuring the practice of as low as reasonably achievable (ALARA) for pediatric patients.

-• List of procedures
+• List of Procedures

-• 2014 Update of North American Consensus Guidelines for Pediatric administered Radiopharmaceutical activities
+• 2014 Update of North American Consensus Guidelines for Pediatric-Administered Radiopharmaceutical Activities

-Radiation Dose and rRsk
+Radiation Dose and Risk

 - Radiation dose may be different in children as compared to adults due to patient size, organ size and orientation and organ distribution of administered radiopharmaceutical.

 - Estimates of critical organ and effective dose in common pediatric nuclear medicine procedures are listed in the table below.
-However please note that these estimates are averages over a wide range of patients at each age and do not take into consideration individual differences in anatomy and physiology from the standard models.
+However, please note that these estimates are averages over a wide range of patients at each age and do not take into consideration individual differences in anatomy and physiology from the standard models.

 - Assessing the risk associated with exposure to ionizing radiation involves applying models that use both epidemiologic and biologic data to extrapolate from the available data to the dosimetric region of interest.
 Such extrapolation is not straightforward.